Back to Articles

 Frequently Asked Questions

-Does beginning cohabitation always cancel the SPCCC for that year?
+Does beginning cohabitation always cancel SPCCC for that year?

 Can I claim SPCCC for the portion of the year after I separated?